CandelariaOrtizSosa/candelariaortizsosa/README.md

 ### Welcome to my profile!✨

-Hi!
-I'm Candelaria Ortiz.
-I work as a Manual Tester and I'm currently studying Test Automation with Selenium and Java.
+I'm Candelaria Ortiz, currently working as a QA Tester.
+My work involves manual testing as well as test automation using Selenium and Java.
 My goal is to improve professionally in order to contribute better tests to my company.

 <!--